polluxio/pollux-payload/README.md

 cd pollux-payload
 git submodule update --init --recursive
 ```

+If you have access to a Cloud provider (we ony support [Qarnot](#cloud---qarnot) for the moment, more to come soon),
-At this point, you are good to test pollux, locally if you have docker installed or on the Cloud if you have an account.
+at this point, you are good to test pollux, locally if you have docker installed or on the Cloud if you have an account.

 ## Running

 Running modes are managed through the **Pollux** [launcher](#pollux-launcher) '-m' option.
-Following modes are supported:
+The following modes are supported:

 ### Local

 If you have **Docker** installed on your system, we suggest to directly use the [local docker](#local-docker) mode.

-To use this, mode **Pollux** binaries need to be installed locally.
-We provide binaries compiled for Ubuntu in pollux-payload release.
+To use this mode, **Pollux** binaries need to be installed locally.
+We provide binaries compiled for Ubuntu
+in the pollux-payload release.

 If you face any compatibility issue or you need binaries for another Linux version,
 please contact [us](mailto:christophe.alexandre@getpollux.io).
-Once you have downloaded them (`pollux` and `zebulon`).
+Once you have downloaded the binaries (`pollux` and `zebulon`),
-Untar the archive in a directory and set a $POLLUX_INSTALL environment variable pointing to that directory.
+untar the archive in a directory and set a $POLLUX_INSTALL environment variable pointing to that directory.

 ```bash
 mkdir pollux_install